Logan Pye

-Logan Pye (born 26 October 2003) is an English professional footballer who plays as a defender for Accrington Stanley, on loan from Burnley.
+Logan Pye (born 26 October 2003) is an English professional footballer who plays as a defender for side Darlington.

 Career

 Born in Sunderland, Pye began his career with Sundeland, moving to Manchester United in 2020, and to Burnley in 2023.

-He signed a new one-year contract in May 2025, he moved on loan to Accrington Stanley in August 2025.
+He signed a new one-year contract in May 2025, and moved on loan to Accrington Stanley in August 2025.

 On 9 August 2025, Pye made his professional league debut for Accrington Stanley against Crewe Alexandra in a 2–0 loss.
+He left Burnley at the end of the season.

+On 29 August 2026, Pye signed a short-term deal with Darlington.